Holographic complexity for black branes with momentum relaxation: EMA theory with momentum relaxation

-From the holographic point of view \cite{Hartnoll:2009sz}, it has been proposed in Ref. \cite{Carmi:2017jqz} that this black hole geometry with $U(1)$ symmetry is dual to a charged thermofield double state, \be |\psi_{CTFD}\rangle=\frac{1}{\sqrt{Z}}\sum_{j,l} e^{-{E_j-\mu Q_l}/({2T})} e^{-i E_{j}(t_{L}+t_{R})}|E_j,-Q_l\rangle_L |E_j,Q_l\rangle_R\,,\ee where in addition to the temperature $T$ in this neutral counterpart in (\ref{TFD}), this state have a chemical potential $\mu$ and electric charge $Q$.
-The density matrix of the corresponding grand canonical ensemble characterized by $T$ and $\mu$ is obtained by tracing out the states in either boundary.
+From the holographic point of view \cite{Hartnoll:2009sz}, it has been proposed in Ref. \cite{Carmi:2017jqz} that this black hole geometry with $U(1)$ symmetry is dual to a charged thermofield double state \be |\psi_{CTFD}\rangle=\frac{1}{\sqrt{Z}}\sum_{j,l} e^{-{E_j-\mu Q_l}/({2T})} e^{-i E_{j}(t_{L}+t_{R})}|E_j,-Q_l\rangle_L |E_j,Q_l\rangle_R\,,\ee where, comparing with state (\ref{TFD}), in addition to the temperature $T$, this state has a chemical potential $\mu$ and electric charge $Q$.
+The density matrix of the corresponding grand canonical ensemble characterized by $T$ and $\mu$ is obtained by tracing out the states in its boundary.